alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 Now we can execute a prover with `certoraRun certora/confs/ActivePool_verified.conf` from the root directory.

-Output will be something like this
+Output will be something like this:
 ```bash
 // ...
 Compilation messages ...